How Weleda is changing the world

-Stefan Siemer: B Corp stands for “Benefit Corporation” and the certification proves that a company has strong commitments and results in terms of social and ecological standards.
+Stefan Siemer: B Corp stands for “Benefit Corporation” and the certification recognises a company for its social and ecological achievements.
 It is issued by the non-profit organisation B Lab.
-It is important to note that it is not products which are certified, but a company’s actions and overall approach.
+Notably, it is not products that are certified, but a company’s actions and overall approach.
 The focus is on social added value and ecological sustainability, not maximising profits at any price.
 In other words, it is about the environment, biodiversity, species protection, human rights, climate protection, employees and customers.
 B Lab calls it “business as a force for good.”
 The global B Corp movement originated in the US and aims to make our planet a better place.

 It almost sounds too good to be true.
 Can you elaborate on their mission?

-Stefan Siemer: The B Corp community is united by the desire to make a difference.
+Stefan Siemer: The B Corp community, which currently includes over 7,000 businesses, is united by the desire to make a difference.
 In the business world, this attitude is tantamount to a paradigm shift.
 Most of the time, the main aim of a business is to make profits.
 While that’s not going to change anytime soon, it shouldn’t be at any price or at the expense of people, animals and the environment.
 This has always been the fundamental attitude at Weleda.
-So it made perfect sense for us to apply for this certification.
-To do so, we had to amend the purpose clause in our company’s articles of association, our DNA.
-Now our corporate purposes include the common good and environmental protection.
+So it made perfect sense for us to strive for this certification.
+To do so, we had to amend the purpose clause in our company’s articles of association, which is akin to our DNA.
+Now these core guiding principles include the common good and environmental protection.

 If Weleda has always upheld such values, was it really worth the effort to obtain certification?

-Stefan Siemer: Yes, absolutely!
-The certification process involves a thorough assessment of the entire company.
-For example, B Lab is interested in the positive impact we have on society, because at the end of the day, it’s not just about making money.
 Sustainability is at the heart of what we do, and it is anchored in our corporate purpose.
 Being in harmony with nature and people is only possible if we are a responsible and sustainable company.
-B Lab recognises Weleda’s commitment to sustainable living, for example, in our certified natural cosmetics and the equitable relationships we nurture with our cultivation partners.
-And at our MUNDI sustainable development centre in Schwäbisch Gmünd, where school classes, non-profits and companies can experience sustainability directly.
-And also, that we make our investments through sustainably minded banks.
-Werde, the magazine by Weleda, also provides inspiration for green living.
+B Lab recognises Weleda’s commitment to sustainable living, for example, in our certified natural and organic cosmetics and the good relationships we nurture with our cultivation partners.
+And at our MUNDI sustainable development centre in Schwäbisch Gmünd, where school classes, community groups and companies can experience sustainability directly.

 There are a number of other certification organizations with similar goals.
-Why did Weleda chose B Corp certification?
+Why did Weleda choose B Corp certification?

 Stefan Siemer: Weleda has a global presence, and this is also true of B Corp.
-Plus, it has an extraordinary community behind it, consisting of very dedicated and inspiring people; the contacts are enriching and broaden our perspectives.
+Plus, it has an extraordinary community behind it, consisting of very dedicated and inspiring people; these contacts are enriching and broaden our perspectives.
 We considered various labels, but ultimately went with this one due to its worldwide presence in particular.
-The decision was driven by the Weleda Group and our sustainability department, and fully supported by the entire management team and the board of directors.
+This decision was driven by the Weleda Group and our sustainability department, and was fully supported by the entire management team and the board of directors.

-The focus is on social added value and ecological sustainability, not maximizing profits at any price.
+The focus is on social added value and ecological sustainability, not maximising profits at any price.

 Why did Weleda want to become certified in the first place?